Henry Thomas Austen Born 8 June 1771 died 12 March 1850

 Henry and Jane were particularly close, as Cassandra was to Edward.
 Jane’s niece Caroline commented that Henry was Jane’s ‘special pride and delight.‘

 Henry was good looking, had a lively personality and was loved.
-He was often welcomed at Godmersham by his brother Edward and his family, and his many nieces and nephews enjoyed his company.
+He was often welcomed at Godmersham by his brother Edward and his family, and his many nieces and nephews who enjoyed his company.

 A Banker, a baker, a candlestick maker